ag-grid/devtools/packages/codemods/DEVELOPER.md

 ### Creating a new codemod

 All codemods are tied to a specific release version.
-To create a new codemod release, navigate to the `packages/codemods` directory within the repository and run the following command:
+To create a new codemod release, in the root workspace directory, run the following command:

 ```
 pnpm run task:create-version